 Each employee is a representative of SouthCoast Health.
-As a professional in the health care field with high visibility to the public, one's personal appearance is a significant reflection of professional competence in the judgment of many patients, physicians and the community.
+As a professional in the health care field with high visibility to the public, one's personal appearance is a significant reflection of professional competence in the judgment of many patients, physicians, and the community.
 Each employee is expected to appear clean, neat, and well groomed, with regard to attire and hairstyles for work.
 Your personal appearance reflects SouthCoast's standards.

-Because most of our employees deal with patients and have "high visibility" to the public, such personal matters as attending to make-up, nails, chewing gum, eating candy or other foods, cell phones, personal electronics should never be done in the presence of patients.
+Because most of our employees deal with patients and have "high visibility" to the public, such personal matters as attending to make-up, nails, chewing gum, eating candy or other foods, cell phones, personal electronics (ear pods, etc.) should never be done where patients may be present or patient interactions may occur.